KazChe/country-emojis-apollo3-client/README.md

-# React app, using apollo3 client, given a country code get names and flag emoji
+# React app, using apollo3 client, given a country code get name and flag emoji

 To explore cache policies, reactive variables ...